Ozempic and Mounjaro are both popular injectable medications used to treat blood sugar levels in adults with type 2 diabetes.

 Ozempic suppresses appetite and slows digestion, which aids in weight loss.

 There is no recommended dose to take for weight loss since these medications aren’t approved for weight loss by the FDA.
+(For Zepbound, the weight-loss version of Mounjaro, available doses are 2.5 mg, 5 mg, 10 mg, and 15 mg taken by injection once weekly, with 15 mg being the maximum dose.)

 Talk with your doctor if you’re interested in losing weight.
+They can provide you with information on both pharmaceutical and lifestyle approaches that can help.

 Lower cardiovascular risks